MahammadRafi06/Migration_micro/my-website/docs/migration-playbooks/docker-compose-to-helm-charts/introduction-and-prerequisites.md

 This guide provides a comprehensive walkthrough for converting Docker Compose files into Kubernetes Helm Charts.
 Helm Charts are a powerful way to package and deploy applications on Kubernetes, offering templating, versioning, and easier management compared to raw Kubernetes manifests.

 We'll explore multiple approaches including:
-- Using open-source tools like Kompose and Katenary for direct conversion
+- Using open-source tools like Kompose and Katenary for direct conversion.
-- Using Score as an alternative, platform-agnostic approach
+- Using Score as an alternative, platform-agnostic approach.
-- Manually refining and optimizing the generated charts
+- Manually refining and optimizing the generated charts.

 :::tip Key Insight
 While automated tools can assist with the conversion process, understanding the underlying concepts and manual refinement steps is crucial for production-ready deployments.